I am Luke,

 My broad skill-set rests on a strong foundation of drawing ability.
 I studied Graphic Design & Illustration at the University of Lincoln, specialising in Illustration for the latter part of my degree, and graduating with a BA (Hons) 2:1 in Illustration in 2003.
 Prior to that I studied BTEC Foundation Art and Design at the Surrey Institute of Art & Design, (now UCA, Farnham).
 I have three A Levels and nine GCSEs (A-C grade) including Maths, English and Art.

 I am a relentless self-educator, always working to fill gaps in my knowledge and skill-set and build on those I already have.
-The internet is a wonderful thing.

 Born in 1980, I grew up on the Surrey/Hampshire border in southern England, the son of two university lecturers.
 My dad, an art teacher for much of his career and to this day a practising artist, taught me to draw and paint from a young age.
 With the exception of brief periods where I held aspirations of becoming a goalkeeper, a basketball player (both unlikely given my height) and – for a time – Indiana Jones, I’ve never seriously entertained going into any other line of work.